 If we suspect the playback media is at fault, we should, again, play a few reference tracks we know aren't distorted and hear if the playback system distorts them upon playback.

 If everything is distorted through the playback system, it's likely something to do with the system.
-If only our mix is playing back distorted, it could be the file format or physical medium used, or it could be that our mix itself is distorted.
+If it's only our mix that is playing back distorted, it could be the file format or physical medium used, or it could be that our mix itself is distorted.

 How To Fix/Avoid Distorted Playback